superfly/docs/flyctl/cmd/flyctl_scale_count.md

-      --host-dedication-id string   The dedication id of the reserved hosts for your organization (if any) --max-per-region int          Max number of VMs per region (default -1) -g, --process-group string        The process group to scale --region string               Comma separated list of regions to act on.
+      --host-dedication-id string   The dedication id of the reserved hosts for your organization (if any) --max-per-region int          Max number of VMs per region (default -1) -g, --process-group string        The process group to scale -r, --region string               Comma separated list of regions to act on.
 Defaults to all regions where there is at least one machine running for the app
       --vm-cpu-kind string          The kind of CPU to use ('shared' or 'performance') --vm-cpus int                 Number of CPUs
       --vm-gpu-kind string          If set, the GPU model to attach (a100-pcie-40gb, a100-sxm4-80gb)